jrcharney/ArchWSLPlusPlus/doc/00-START_HERE.md

 ## Part 5.
 Help and Troubleshooting

 1. [What to do when things won't install in ArchLinux](Part5/01-ItWontInstall.md)
+2. [What to do with `:Zone.Identifer` files](Part5/02-ItMakesZIFiles.md) - These annoying files that are generated when moving a file to a folder on WSL do have one good thing about them?
+A reason to make a `.gitignore` file.

 ### Future troubleshooting

 > Note: These aren't created yet.
 But they might be in the future.

-- [Github Personal Access Tokens](Part5/02-ItWontGithub.md) - How you use Github with Git has changed.
+- [Github Personal Access Tokens](Part5/03-ItWontGithub.md) - How you use Github with Git has changed.
-- [Database Socket issues](Part5/03-ItSocks.md) - Somethings in MySQL never change when you are trying to get started.
+- [Database Socket issues](Part5/04-ItSocks.md) - Somethings in MySQL never change when you are trying to get started.
 (This will cover Redis, MongoDB, and PostgreSQL if they have the same problem.)

 ---
 [Next: Set up ArchWSL](Part1/01-SetupArchWSL.md)